tomsyd/test_juin2016/README.md

 > python b1.py verySmallSearchFile
 ```

-The current version can only treat a few lines... and for the moment only compare 2 attributes (should later compare the 5 attributes available in the sqlite database)
+The current version is draft only and it can only treat a few lines...

+and for the moment it compares only 2 attributes (should later be able to compare the 5 attributes available in the sqlite database)